-So you've decided to make the jump into the fast-paced world of real estate and become a property manager (PM).
+So you’ve decided to make the jump into the fast-paced world of real estate property management and become a property manager (PM).
 If you’re going to succeed, you’ll need to develop a wide range of skills and attain some essential training and qualifications first.
 To make that a bit simpler, this property training Australia guide is packed with everything you need to know.

 So if you want to know exactly what a PM does, or how to make the most of this exciting and dynamic real estate career choice, then read on.

 Being a PM is a varied and flexible role that will differ depending on the size and location of the real estate agency you work in.
 Larger agencies will have more staff, which will usually mean more specialised property services and greater division of responsibilities.
 Smaller real estate agents, on the other hand, will require their staff to be more generalised and tackle a wider range of duties.

 No matter where you work, you’ll likely be involved in at least some, if not all, of these:

 - liaising with tenants, tradies, and owners to solve maintenance issues

 - accepting rent payments and chasing arrears

 - settling disputes between tenants, owners, and neighbours

 It might sound like a lot, but as any property manager or real estate agent will tell you, their life is certainly never boring.